MayconBenvenuto/landing-conectasaude/README.md

 Use it for whatever you want, and be sure to reach us out on X if you build anything cool/useful with it.
 Created and maintained with ❤️ by [Cruip.com](https://cruip.com/).

-_Version 1.3.3 built with Tailwind CSS and React + Vite is available [here](https://github.com/cruip/tailwind-landing-page-template/releases/tag/1.3.3)._
+_Version 1.3.3 built with Tailwind CSS and React + Vite is available in the release page: [Release 1.3.3](https://github.com/cruip/tailwind-landing-page-template/releases/tag/1.3.3)._

 ## Live demo